Marcoga/react-router-sample/LEASSONS_LEARNED.md

 * Who is responsible for what?
 	* What do the files above do?
 What are their responsabilities?

+## Comparison to the angularjs Router
+* What does it do better?
+* What is not possible?

 ## What do I dislike?
 * Does anything feel like a Hack?